The White King (film): Plot

 When Djata returns home, his mother is trying to find a way to find his father.
 She asks her father-in-law for help but he refuses.
 Djata and his mother then visit the local General to ask for help.
-The General sends Djata out of the room so she can discuss "business" with his mother.
+At her home, General Meade sends Djata out of the room so she can discuss "business" with his mother.
 Djata wanders through the building and finds a female android who plays chess (linking back to the film's opening sequence which included shots of Djata and his father playing chess), but he then hears his mother fighting off advances by the General.
 They demand to leave, and the General lets them go, but only after telling Djata that he will die like his father.
 When they get back home Djata's mother tries to find anything and everything she can sell to buy his father's freedom.
 Djata stops his mother and tells her everything will be okay.

 Djata decides to go with his best friend to find the treasure his father told him about.
 When they find the cave, it's not full of treasure but scattered human skeletons and other rubbish.
 His friend becomes angry and pushes Djata into the pit.
 Pickaxe finds him and tells him the government put him there to guard their secrets.
 Before sending him home, Pickaxe asks Djata what he's willing to sacrifice to find his father; he shows Djata that he has no eyes, and hugs him farewell.

-As Djata leaves the forest, his grandfather finds him and in a panic tells him that all he wanted for his father was a better life.
-He tells Djata he's been trying all this time to find Djata's father, but to no avail.
-He tells Djata that he and his mother need to escape the country.
+As Djata leaves the forest, his grandfather finds him and in a panic and scolds him for making him and his mother worry.
+While driving Djata home, Colonel Fitz pulls over and tells him that all he wanted for his father was a better life.
+He tells Djata he's been trying all this time to find Djata's father, but to no avail, and that despite his loyalty and service to the Homeland, he in fact hates how cruel and unforgiving the regime is.
+The Colonel tells Djata that he and his mother need to escape the country.
 He returns Djata home to his mother but then collapses and dies from a heart attack.